Trigger Point Massage

 The response to Trigger Point Therapy treatment varies from person to person.
-Generally, only a few Trigger Point Therapy treatments are needed for recent injuries or current conditions in a short space of time.
+Generally, only a few Trigger Point Therapy treatments are needed for recent injuries or current conditions in a short time.

 Your treatment schedule will vary depending on your condition.
-For more specific discussion, you are best consulting your Trigger Point Therapy practitioner.
+For more specific discussion, you best consult your Trigger Point Therapy practitioner.

 Can Trigger Point Therapy Be Used in Combination with Modern Medicine?

 Yes, Trigger Point Therapy does not interfere with existing drug therapy.
-People seeking physiotherapy, massage and other modalities often combine their treatments with Trigger Point Therapy for greater recovery time and better mobility.
+People seeking physiotherapy, massage and other modalities often combine their treatments with Trigger Point Therapy for more fabulous recovery time and better mobility.